vseryakov/backendjs/README.md

 it is required to clear cache manually there is `db.clearCache` method for that.
 Also there is a configuration option `-db-caching` to make any table automatically cached for all requests.

+## Local
+If no cache is configured the local driver is used, it keeps the cache on the master process in the LRU pool and any wroker or Web process communicate with it via internal messaging provided by the `cluster` module.
+This works only for a single server.

 ## memcached
-Set `cache-host=memcache://HOST[,HOST]` that points to one or more hosts running memcached servers is what needs to be done only.
+Set `ipc-cache=memcache://HOST[,HOST]` that points to one or more hosts running memcached servers is what needs to be done only.
 The great benefit using memcache is to configure more than one server in `cache-host` separated by comma which makes it more reliable and eliminates single point of failure if one of the memcache servers goes down.

 ## Redis
-Set `cache-host=redis://HOST[:PORT]` that points to the server running Redis server.
+Set `ipc-cache=redis://HOST[:PORT]` that points to the server running Redis server.
 Only single Redis server can be specified.

-# PUB/SUB configurations
+# PUB/SUB or Queue configurations

 Publish/subscribe functionality allows clients to receive notifications without constantly polling for new events.
 A client can be anything but the backend provides some partially implemented subscription notifications for Web clients using the Long Poll.